 Just a word of warning – the dough in this recipe will be very sticky so I’d advise not to skip the step that says leave it to chill in the fridge for half an hour, as this helps make it more workable, and make sure you use plenty of flour when rolling it out.
 If you find stamping out the shapes with cookie cutters too frustrating, just form the dough into a log and cut off rounds with a sharp knife instead.

-INGREDIENTS – makes approx. 12 biscuits depending on size of cookie cutter
+INGREDIENTS – makes approx. 12 biscuits depending on size of the cookie cutter

 - 110g/4 oz plain flour